ucsb-cs24/w22/backup_lab/lab04.md

 * Implement binary search tree functions

 ## Collaboration policy
 This lab may be done solo or with a partner.
-We will assume that your collaboration choice is the same as lab03.
-If your choice has not changed, there is nothing to do.

-However, if your collaboration choice has changed you must fill this form by Feb 03 at 9am.
-Link to form <https://forms.gle/7UzUmgFk8mF3Zj2v8>
+By default we will assume that your collaboration choice is the same as lab03.
+However, if you are looking to change your choice from lab03, fill the partner form for lab04 by Feb 03 at 9am <https://forms.gle/5G1RLBSV3qNHrJww8>

-Section TAs will only be able to help with pairing if the form is filled before the deadline.

 If you are working with a partner, make sure both you and your partner are able to view the code on a shared screen.
 You may not work separately on the lab.